 A Year in Review: July 2014-July 2015

-The Etsy bidding marketplace for street vendors was not a sustainable into the new year, so the company pivoted to an open market platform for tourists to source information about street markets.
-Pilot launches continued throughout 2015 with this business model adjustment and Vendedy continued to get recognitions from press, global competitions and partners as more and more testimonials circulated across its social media networks.
-By November, during a 24 hour campaign, Vendedy received over 300 street market photos of travelers engaging with street vendors across 40 different countries solidifying the increased anticipation for the platform launch.
+The Etsy bidding marketplace for street vendors was a huge hit during launch but not sustainable into the new year, so the company pivoted to an open market platform for tourists to source information about street markets.
+Pilot launches continued throughout 2015 and Vendedy continued to get recognitions from the press, global competitions, and partners as more and more testimonials circulated across its social media networks.
+By November, Vendedy launched a 24-hour campaign calling travelers to submit their stories and received over 300+ street market photos of travelers engaging with street vendors across 40 different countries solidifying the increased anticipation for a platform launch.

 What’s Next for 2016?